Construction, Forestry and Maritime Employees Union: Manufacturing Division (formally Forestry and Furnishing Products Division)

-The CFMMEU Forestry and Furnishing Products Division was first registered as a Federal Organisation 21 August 1907, as the Federated Sawmill, Timber-yard and Woodworkers Employees Association of Australasia.
+The CFMMEU Forestry and Furnishing Products Division was first registered as a federal organisation on 21 August 1907 as the Federated Sawmill, Timber-Yard and Woodworkers Employees Association of Australasia.

-The Union's name was changed in 1913 to the Amalgamated Timber Workers Union of Australia, and again in 1918 to the Australian Timber Workers Union.
+The union's name was changed in 1913 to the Amalgamated Timber Workers Union of Australia, and again in 1918 to the Australian Timber Workers Union.

-In late 1990 a ballot was conducted by members of the Australian Timber Workers Union and the Pulp and Paper Workers Federation of Australia endorsing the amalgamation of both Unions to form the Australian Timber and Allied Industries Union.
+In late 1990, a ballot was conducted by members of the Australian Timber Workers Union and the Pulp and Paper Workers Federation of Australia endorsing the amalgamation of both unions to form the Australian Timber and Allied Industries Union.

 Another ballot was conducted in mid-1991 on the amalgamation between the Australian Timber and Allied Industries Union and the Building Workers Industrial Union.
 This endorsement supported the first stage in the development of what is now the Construction, Forestry, Mining and Energy Union.
-The Forest and Furnishing Products Division represents 20,000 members nationally.
+At its peak, the Forestry and Furnishing Products Division represented approximately 20,000 members nationally.

-In March 2018 (after amalgamating with the TCFUA), CFMEU Forestry and Furnishing Products Division became the CFMEU Manufacturing Division.
+In March 2018 (after amalgamating with the TCFUA), the CFMEU Forestry and Furnishing Products Division became the CFMEU Manufacturing Division.

 In October 2024, an application to demerge the manufacturing division of the CFMEU was submitted to the Fair Work Commission by division secretary Michael O'Connor.
-In a media statement released on 9 October 2024, Mr O'Connor stated “There is absolutely no benefit to our members of the Manufacturing Division remaining within the CFMEU.
+In a media statement released on 9 October 2024, O'Connor stated “There is absolutely no benefit to our members of the Manufacturing Division remaining within the CFMEU.

 We are a union of honest, hardworking unionists who deserve better than being associated with the CFMEU Construction Division”.
-In the same statement, they proposed a new name of the de-amalgamated union called the Timber, Furnishing and Textiles Union (TFTU).
+In the same statement, a new name was proposed for the de-amalgamated organisation; the Timber, Furnishing and Textiles Union (TFTU).